The D Ukulele Chord!

 Your ring finger will run directly between the two fingers you’ve already held on this 2nd fret and squeeze the C string on the same fret.
 Don’t utilize your little finger for this chord formation.

-Ring finger: Second fret of the C string.
+Ring finger: 2nd fret of the C string.

 Middle finger: Second fret of the G string.

-Index finger: Second fret of the E string.
+Index finger: 2nd fret of the E string.

 Play these 3-fretted strings plus the open A (first) string.
-Don’t forget to make arched your index finger sufficient so that you are not covering up that first string in any way, and it’ll probably ring spontaneously.
+Don’t forget to make your index finger sufficient so that you are not covering up that first string in any way, and it’ll probably ring spontaneously.

 Open Position #2: The D Chord

 We will put the index, middle, and ring fingers on the 2nd fret, 4th, 3rd, and 2nd strings for this variation, respectively.
-It’s similar to a commonly utilized formation for the A major chord on the guitar.
+It’s similar to a commonly utilized formation for the A major on the guitar.

 Ring finger: Second fret of the E string.

-Mid-finger: Second fret of the C string.
+Mid-finger: 2nd fret of the C string.

 Index finger: Second fret of the G string.